jamesstone370/GPS-Tracker-Arduino/README.md

   Arduino UNO R3 (Recommended)        - Amazon aprox £7

   GPS Antena for GPS - Amazon (Optional - I did not use this in my project)

+  NOTE: This Project will progress gradualy as I am doing it every wensday with my STEM club.
+Please post any comments or conserns in the issues section.